alicelambda/blag/content/posts/microcorruption.md

 date: DATE
 draft: false
 tags: ["reversing"]
-reads: 2
+reads: 1
 ---

 [Micorruption](ttps://microcorruption.com/) is a series of reverse engineering challenges.
+In each stage you disable a lock by reverse engineering it.
 Here's how I approached each stage of the challenge.

 # Johannesburg